yetanalytics/dl4clj/README.md

 - add to core use case flows
 - determine how much saftey to build into api fns and core fns
   - dealing with args coming in as code and objs.
-- fix logging
-- clean up deps issues, its a mess

 ## Features